radicle-dev/heartwood/radicle-cli/examples/rad-init-private-no-seed.md

 No seeding policies to show.
 ```

-We can decide to seed it later:
+We can decide to seed it later, so that others can fetch it from us, given
+that they are part of the allow list:
 ```
 $ rad seed rad:z2ug5mwNKZB8KGpBDRTrWHAMbvHCu
 ✓ Seeding policy updated for rad:z2ug5mwNKZB8KGpBDRTrWHAMbvHCu with scope 'all'